shenlanshenlan0423/fuzzy-multi-objective-programming/README.md

 |           C           |    *    | 10772.2 |   *    |    *    | 9371.77 |   *    |    *    | 9124.42 |    *    |    *    | 9348.07 |   *    |  *  | 163.52 |   *   |   *    |  38780   |
 |           V           |    *    |   135   |   *    |    *    |  82.99  |   *    |    *    |  42.8   |    *    |    *    |  0.31   |   *    |  *  |   0    |   *   |   *    |  261.1   |

-Process finished with exit code 0

 ## Example Usage
-- Before run this code, you should configure the path of solver in [script](src/model/MOP.py#L61).
-I also shared the file of glpsol solver: *winglpk-4.65.zip*.
+- Before run this code, you should configure the path of solver in [script](src/model/MOP.py#L62).
+I also shared the file of GLPK solver: *winglpk-4.65.zip*.
 - For solving the problem, you can utilize the following statement to execute the program:
 ```
 python -um src.main